anttijuu/O4-server/README.md

 # O4-server

 This is a simple Java chat server implemented for Programming 4 course.
 The course teachers client side GUI programming.
 Students can use this server to develop their own GUI clients.
+A [sample console chat client](https://github.com/anttijuu/O4-client) can be used as a reference in GUI client development.

 Underlying protocol the server and clients use is TCP.